 Scribing Mahabharata was one such venture.
-It is the root of written narratives.
-Sage writer and teacher of all 1, Krishna Dwaipayana invoked Bramh - information continuum.
-He needed information within self in equilibrium with Bramh.
-But more importantly, he must seek permission to open us mortals' access to the past - and to the future.
-He must align himself to continuum before introducing text to a vocal and verbose world.
+It is the root of all written narratives.
+Sage writer2, Krishna Dwaipayana invoked Bramh - the information continuum.
+In order to conceive the epic, he needed his thoughts in equilibrium3 with the divine trifecta.
+But more importantly, he must seek permission from the eternal flow, to open us mortals' access to the past - and to the future.
+He must understand entire history before introducing text to a verbose but amnesic world.

 Text was the new way - to store manifolds of lore.
 An alternative to old spoken stories - Puranas.
-As Mahabharata scaled, it attracted lot more readers than expected - a natural pull exosted.
+As Mahabharata scaled, it attracted lot more readers than expected - a natural pull prevailed.
+It gained momentum with each passing day.
 Challenges are invitations to seekers - Mount Everest always attracts climbers!

 The proof of work is in the craft.
 Even today, it is not uncommon to learn Sanskrit (as intended) - just to enjoy original text.
-For those less keen, there are translations in almost every language .
-And then there are all sorts of media artifacts - from comic strips to television series.
+For those less keen, there are translations in almost every language.
+For English natives, I recommend reading the original translation .

 Back then, when stories were only told, it took a series of eighteen books to conclude the epic.
 On its wings, it took the 'text' to far ends of human reach.
 Bhagvad Gita, a part of sixth book, is in the founding ideologies of Hinduism, Jainism, Buddhism, Sikhism and countless more - and is the first written source of Karmyoga.

-Size was important - to attain the threshold for embedding text in human brain.
-Text was ultimate challenge to most exquisite neural network - evolved over millions of iterations.
+Size was important - to reach minimum threshold for training human brain - the most exquisite neural network.
+Text was the ultimate challenge that would take next five thousand years to get everyone on board.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior - and to capture that mysterious "unexplained" beyond mortal cognition.
 Language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions.
 But more importantly, unlike Vedas, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, must be finished to last page - an unforgettable perma-layer of foundational thoughts (Sanskaras).
 Dwaipayana knew there was nothing more engrossing than the reality itself.
 He thus dedicated his divine vantage into scribing a full copy of history - first such attempt ever.

 And as if technical challenges were trivial - the quest was to determine the righteous !
 As many conflicting views existed as the pair of eyes to look at.
 Who would determine the right path, and why should everyone subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
-The accrual and exchange must be permission-less and controls fully decentralized.
-Bramh could only deliver the schema to carry such information - the knowledge must be impregnated by Vishnu himself - one only, open, decentralized, complete and permissionless - yet unexpressed - the singular underlying bridge to creation (Srishti 2).
+The accrual (and exchange) of information must be permission-less and controls fully decentralized.
+Bramh could only deliver the schema to carry such information - the knowledge must be impregnated by Vishnu himself - one only, open, decentralized, complete and permissionless - yet unexpressed - the singular underlying bridge to creation (Srishti4).

-The purpose to scribe history in a portable narrative led to first engineered scripting language -Bramhi Lipi.
+The ambition to scribe history in a portable scripture led to first engineered scripting language -Bramhi Lipi.
 Name suggests, the script was a gift of all-pervading information - Bramh.
 And so were the scribing tools.
-Being coincidental, they built on each other - a three-way complementarity 3 - new script, new tools, and a new style of narration - Itihaas (history).
+Being coincidental, they built on each other - a three-way complementarity5 - new script, new tools, and a new style of narration (history).
 Thousands of years later, the opportunity arose again.
 Mark Twain claimed first ever typed manuscript - Adventures of Tom Sawyer.
 Curious as always, a new scribing machine he used - a typewriter with QWERTY layout.
 But he fell short on inventing his own script!
 Yet a masterpiece of American literature and the best-selling of Twain's works.

-"C" programming language and modern keyboards 4 came into shape alongside Unix - a three-way complementarity.
-A new language, new input tools and a new scope - a portable operating system POSIX
+"C" programming language and modern keyboards6 came into shape alongside Unix - a three-way complementarity.
+A tech-trifecta - new programming language, new input tools and a new scope - a portable operating system POSIX

 Legacy operating systems were tied at the hip with hardware - made for each other.
 The idea of a portable operating system was beyond imagination.
-Despite industry-wide attempts to centralize, Unix-like systems run on widest variety of hardware architectures - from mainframes to smartphones.
+Despite industry-wide attempts to box Unix into one hardware, Unix-like systems run on widest variety of architectures - from mainframes to smartphones.
 Birth of a self-contained digital layer.
 A user was assured of same set of utilities no matter what underlying physical circuitry.
-A separation of digital from physical.
+First separation of digital layer over physical - like an onion!

-In a way, Unix fragmented itself to jailbreak the hardware - just as text had liberated the thought from speech artists.
+Unix fragmented itself to jailbreak the underlying hardware - just as text liberated the thought from speech artists.
+One could understand a narrative without ever physically meeting the thinker.
+Thought found its own body in a book.

 In the hindsight, as we are on the cusp of artificial general intelligence, there appears a profound connection - not without stretch of imagination though ...